olooney/symbol/README.md

 Clients that require full reversability can simply restrict themselves to identifiers under 10 characters: annoying, but not a deal breaker.

 What do you *do* with a library like this?
+One obvious use is to keep track of identifiers in a programming language or file format, perhaps using a key/value namespace.
+Just such a library is provided by the `symbol::Space` template: it is a map-like structure with get/set/del methods where the keys are always `symbol::Symbols` but the value type is a template parameter.
+It could be used as the namespace of a dynamic language, for example.
+Of course, `std::map<Symbol, T>` would work just as well, if not better.

-The next obvious step would be to provide a key/value data structure, although `std::map<Symbol, T>` would probably work fine.
-Such a map could be used as a symbol table, perhaps for a custom language.
-Or, since symbols can be reliably encoded across different machines, you could use it as the basis of a binary wire protocol or file format.
-The uses of Symbols are essentially the same for those as for interned
+Another use, which takes advantage of the fact that Symbols can be reliably encoded across different machines, would be to use it as the basis of a binary wire protocol or file format.

-strings: keys in key/value pair objects used by dynamic languages, binary file formats, RPC calls, etc., anywhere performance and memory are critical.
+In short, the use cases of Symbols are essentially the same for those as for interned strings: keys in key/value pair objects used by dynamic languages, binary file formats, RPC calls, etc., anywhere performance and memory are critical.

 Usage
 -----